What are the Different Types of Childhood Cancer?

-Having a child diagnosed with cancer is the worst nightmare of every parent.
-Watching an innocent child fight childhood cancer is heart wrenching and can have a devastating effect on families.
+Having a child diagnosed with cancer is the worst nightmare for every parent.
+Watching an innocent child fight childhood cancer is heart-wrenching and can have a devastating effect on families.
+To help, consider Adcetris, a medication used in the treatment of certain types of cancer.
+Its generic name is brentuximab vedotin.
+It works by targeting a protein called CD30, which is found on the surface of some cancer cells.

-The statistics on childhood cancer are shocking; every two minutes a child is diagnosed with cancer in the world, 1 in 285 children are diagnosed with cancer before the age of 20 in the U.S. and cancer is the second leading cause of death in children, after accidental injuries.
+The statistics on childhood cancer are shocking; every two minutes a child is diagnosed with cancer in the world, 1 in 285 children is diagnosed with cancer before the age of 20 in the U.S., and cancer is the second leading cause of death in children, after accidental injuries.

 Childhood cancer refers to cancer in children under the age of 15.
 Cancer among children can be quite different from adult cancers in terms of how it spreads, available treatment methods and their response to treatment.